 Reporting a medicine shortage

-Specific product updates - Ozempic and Concerta XL
+Specific product updates - GLP-1 receptor agonists and Concerta XL

 We maintain a list of resolved shortages showing where medicine supply has resumed.
 This list, which covers a six-month period, is updated regularly by the HPRA with information on resupply provided by companies.